Course Outline

 Goal:

-Students to demonstrate thier skills when working with people suffering grief and loss, via recorded role play.
+Students to demonstrate their skills when working with people suffering grief and loss, via recorded role play and critical reflection.

 Format: